enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * Page views should be width-responsive and should behave as expected at phone (landscape and portrait), tablet (landscape and portrait), and desktop resolutions and aspect ratios
 * Metadata and other social and SEO structures present on the page should properly describe the present view
-* Tracking scripts should correctly track blog articles viewed
+* Tracking scripts should correctly track pages viewed
 * Tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window

 ### Transactional Email